DamnWidget/anaconda/README.md

 Supported platforms
 -------------------

-Anaconda has been tested in Linux and FreeBSD.
-It has been developed with multi-platform support in mind and there is some specific code for Windows platform but I never tested it.
-If you find some problem using this plugin in Windows or Mac OS X don't hesitate to open a new ticket.
+Anaconda has been tested in Linux and Windows.
+It has been developed with multi-platform support in mind and there is some specific code for Windows platform.
+I am not a Windows user, my only working platform is just Gentoo GNU/Linux, if you find some problem using this plugin in Windows or Mac OS X don't hesitate to open a new ticket.

+**note**: I feel the plugin a bit slow on Windows.

 Installation